The Monbiot Effect Series

 I believe that the concept of eternal love should guide the development of humanity.

+On the surface, intellectuals, scientists and journalists will point out the major weakness of this type of disclosure, it's just useless beliefs.
+On the contrary, your beliefs will greatly influence the path you walk.
 A nuclear weapon is a product of scientific engineering.
 Who it lands on will be determined by the beliefs of those in power.

+An obvious weakness of the Ideological Disclosure List is lying.
+Anyone can lie about their beliefs for various reasons, especially for politically correct reasons and to "give the public what they want to hear/see."
 But in the end, all you have is your word.
 If your word means nothing then no further trust can exist.
 Journalists caught lying about their ideological disclosures should be called out by other journalists.

 Another weakness is the ridicule factor.
 Many journalists would fear such a disclosure because they believe that their friends, family or the global general public will shun them.
 And to a degree that's true.
 As you open one ideological door you close another, as well as its potential audience.